-Over the past few months, we've added new words to our everyday vocabulary (Zoom, COVID-19, social distancing) while others (hand sanitizer, face masks, anything virtual) have taken on new meaning.
-In our world, this year has thrown us so many curveballs that there are simply no words to describe weddings when weddings, as we know them, are not allowed to happen.
+Over the past year, we've added new words to our everyday vocabulary (Zoom, COVID-19, social distancing) while others (hand sanitizer, face masks, anything virtual) have taken on new meaning.
+In our world, the past few months have thrown us so many curveballs that there are simply no words to describe weddings when weddings, as we know them, are not allowed to happen.

 Wondering what half the words we just wrote are?
 Don't stress because you're not alone!
-We've defined all of these terms and more below, so keep reading for the 411 on every wild wedding word 2020 has brought us.
+We've defined all of these terms and more below, so keep reading for the 411 on every wild wedding word to know right now.

 Micro weddings are intimate nuptials, typically with no more than 50 guests.
 These celebrations usually include the same traditions as larger weddings, just on a much smaller scale.